About Chris Roerden Information About Editing Honors and Awards When You Are Ready for Editing

 My Work Ethics

-I strive to produce the highest quality in my work and to offer the greatest value to all my clients.
-Editing books and coaching writers has been my full-time profession for 40+ years.
+I strive to produce the highest quality in all my work and to offer the greatest value to all writers who choose to work with me.
+My full-time profession for 50+ years has been editing books and teaching writing.

 I believe in working on one book at a time and devoting all my attention to it until it is finished, without letting my focus be interrupted.
-That's why my telephone hours are limited, and my e-mail replies delayed at times.
+That's why my telephone hours are often sparse and my e-mail replies delayed.

 • publishers — usually mid-sized independent presses

-and most nonfiction.
-Authors I've edited have been published by St. Martin's Press, Berkley Prime Crime, Midnight Ink, Intrigue, Viking, Rodale, and many other presses large and small.
+Authors I've edited have been published by St. Martin's Press, Berkley Prime Crime, Midnight Ink, Forge, Intrigue, Harlequin, Viking, Rodale, Oceanview, Five Star/Cengage, Walker & Co., and more.

-(the expanded version for all writers of the original DON'T MURDER YOUR MYSTERY), I now require all fiction writers who work with me to read either one of these books and apply my recommendations to their own manuscripts before sending me their work.
-(If your local public and college libraries don't already have copies for you to borrow, you can request them to acquire copies for their permanent collections.)
+Since publication of DON'T SABOTAGE YOUR SUBMISSION (which is the expanded version for all writers of the original DON'T MURDER YOUR MYSTERY), I now require fiction writers who work with me to read either of these books and integrate as many of my recommendations as are applicable to their own manuscripts before sending me their work.
+If your local public and college libraries don't have copies for you to borrow, you can ask their Collection Development Librarian to acquire copies for their permanent collections.

-To see some of the books I've edited for clients, please click on published work.
-For a list of non-book publications that I edited or wrote in the past, click the button at the end of published work.
+To see a list of some of the many novels I've edited for authors, please click published work.
+For a list of non-fiction materials that I wrote or edited, please click the button at the end of that page.

 Referrals received and given

-Referrals from my clients, students, and colleagues in publishing are the source of my editing and consulting work.
-I do not advertise, nor do I wish to be queried by those who simply Google "editing" — they are often shopping around to learn what prices are charged.
-I can tell you now that mine will never be the lowest rate available.
+Referrals from authors I've edited, from colleagues in publishing, and from readers of one of my books on revising are the source of my editing and consulting work.
+I do not advertise.
+Neither do I wish to be queried by those who simply Google "editing," because they are usually shopping around to learn what prices are charged.
+I can tell you now that my rates will never be the lowest — nor the highest.

-As for my making referrals to others in the business, whenever the needs of a client go beyond my own expertise, I suggest further sources of information and make referrals to other experts in the industry.
-However, I refuse to list "preferred vendors" on my Web site and receive a fee for doing so, because I don't believe anyone can be assured of access to the best in the industry when referrals are for sale.
+As for my making referrals to others in the business, whenever the needs of a client go beyond my own expertise, I suggest further sources of information and make referrals to other experts in the industry who can supply that information better than I can.
+I refuse to list "preferred vendors" on my website (and thereby receive a fee for doing so), because I don't believe writers can be assured of access to the best in the industry when referrals are for sale.

 Also — I do not make referrals to agents.
-I feel it would be unethical for me to let an author believe that engaging me would lead to an agent referral.
-When a client chooses me as her or his editor, I'd like both of us to be comfortable with the knowledge that it's because of my publishing experience and editorial skills.
+I feel it is unethical to let an author believe that engaging me would lead to an agent referral.
+When a client chooses me as her or his editor, I'd like both of us to be comfortable in the knowledge that it's strictly because of my editorial skills and publishing experience.

 Subject Matter

-Along the same lines, I feel it would be unethical for me to accept an assignment to edit a book that either does not interest me (military, for example) or has to reach a market I don't know (poetry, Christian).
-It would also be unethical for me to edit a book that I believe has an unlikely chance of finding an agent or a publisher.
-That's why I ask prospective clients who feel they are ready for editing to furnish a sample of their manuscript and fill out a questionnaire (which can be downloaded by clicking ready?)
+Along the same lines, I feel it would be unethical for me to accept assignments to edit books that either do not interest me (military, for example) or should reach markets I'm not familiar with (historicals, religion).
+It would also be unethical for me to edit a book that I believe has little chance of finding an agent or a publisher.
+That's why I ask prospective clients who feel they are ready for editing to furnish a sample of their manuscript and fill out a 3-page questionnaire (which can be downloaded by clicking ready?)

 .

-I have no wish to profit from the naiveté of any writer.
+I have no wish to profit from any writer's inexperience.
+Making one's way as a writer is challenging enough.

 Page Top